Firefox2100/siyuan-ai-companion/README.md

-# siyuan-ai-companion
+# SiYuan AI Companion

-A companion application to use SiYuan note as a knowledge base with OpenAI APIs
+A companion application to use SiYuan note as a knowledge base with OpenAI APIs.